New Update: Boost Social Proof with Reviews & Automation

 But there’s a more natural way they could send participants to Instagram.

 Using the RafflePress contest builder, they could include a 1-click action for users to visit them on Instagram and other social networks to grow their followers.
 And with the Invent Your Own action, they can ask people to leave a comment to improve engagement.

 Brand partnership giveaways are an effective way to tap into multiple audiences and raise brand awareness.

-In this Facebook giveaway example, users have to like both brand pages to enter, as well as tag friends and like the post.
+In this Facebook giveaway example, users have to like both brand pages to enter and tag friends and like the post.

 With RafflePress, it’s super-easy to re-create this contest with the Grow Your Facebook Page template, which automatically adds actions to like your page and visit a post.